On this page

 1. If you haven't done so already, save your chart by clicking Save.

 2. Click + Add to.
-From the dropdown, select the dashboard you'd like to add the report to, or select Create a new dashboard.
+From the dropdown, select the dashboard you want to add the report to, or select Create a new dashboard.

-Now that you've successfully created a Compass chart, find out what it all means—check out our Help Center article on interpreting your Compass chart.
+After you create a Compass chart, find out what it all means.
+Refer to the Help Center article on interpreting your Compass chart.